 Same As It Ever Was

 Sorry for the reoccurring theme of the past couple reviews but I can't help but feel deja vu while watching each of these episodes.
-I feel that part of the reason is that time seems extra cyclical because they are around the time of inauguration following yet another lesser of two evil elections pitting an idiot (Ford) against a shady candidate that was promising the moon (Carter.)
+I think that part of the reason is that time seems extra cyclical because they are around the time of inauguration following yet another lesser of two evil elections pitting an idiot (Ford) against a shady candidate that was promising the moon (Carter.)

 Again, I was just a baby at the time this episode originally aired and the political stakes from that time never really stood out as an era to focus on.
-This is leading me to learn that having blinders on during the boring days is how you get the slow boil to cook the frog without anyone even noticing.
+This is leading me to learn that having blinders on during the dreary days is how you get the slow boil to cook the frog without anyone even noticing.

 Seeing Ralph Nader hosting the hippest show of the day really highlights just how little is changing... unless you're counting for the worst.
 Hearing the things that he was griping about through his satirical sketches really made him seem like the Bernie Sanders of the time.
 With his focus on consumer rights and the environment, I'm surprised it's taken so long for more push back against corporate greed.

 Once again, I'm left annoyed at the people who like to point out that history repeats itself as if that were all there was to the phrase.
 The phrase isn't just about not knowing history will lead to a repeat of it not that we're stuck doing the same thing.
 Of course, it's going to repeat itself if you are just going to follow the same steps.

 If anything, this episode may have given me the argument that Nader didn't take the election from Gore, but that Gore to the election from him.
 Maybe that would have created a different loop, and we wouldn't be in the boat that we're in.